 A number of colliery railways including early wooden wagonways linked the mines to staithes on the River Wear near Penshaw.
 One of the best known railways of the area is however the Leamside railway line of 1844 named from the nearby village of Leamside which lies just over a railway bridge to the West of West Rainton.

 When it was built the Leamside line was the main line north from London and initially terminated at Gateshead.
-The line which departs from the present East Coast Main line near Cornforth and Ferryhill heads north eastward, crosses the Wear by the Victoria Viaduct near Washington and joins the Tyne and Wear Metro system near Heworth.
+The line, which departs from the present East Coast Main line near Cornforth and Ferryhill heads north eastward and crosses the Wear by the Victoria Viaduct near Washington and joins the Tyne and Wear Metro system near Heworth.
 The Leamisde line is currently uprooted but over the years there have been constantly re-emerging debates about its future.

-West Rainton is the larger of the two villages and is situated in County Durham while East Rainton, though historically in Durham is today part of the City of Sunderland.
-West Rainton is the larger of the two villages with a large Victorian church of 1864 with a spire that can be seen from miles around.
+West Rainton is the largest of the Raintons and is situated in County Durham while East Rainton, though historically in Durham is today part of the City of Sunderland.
+West Rainton has a large Victorian church of 1864 with a spire that can be seen from miles around.
 The spire incorporates an inscribed granite stone from the pyramid of Ghizeh in Egypt (a church at Penshaw has a similar stone from the pyramid of Cheops).

 The spire was built by George Elliot, later Sir George Elliot, a one-time miner who started working as a boy in a mine at Penshaw and worked his way up to become a coal owner, businessman, industrialist and influential politician.
 A seemingly shrewd businessman, his fortunes seemed to rise after he became the Chief Viewer of the collieries belonging to the Marquess of Londonderry.